ashdnazg/ashdnazg.github.io/_posts/2019-07-14-Finding-Evidence-for-GPL-Violation.md

 {% include image.html src='assets/img/violation/notfound.png' caption="Oh dear..." %}

 How could this be?
 We know for sure that the game uses these strings.<br/>
-A voice in the back of your head, the executable might be [packed](https://en.wikipedia.org/wiki/Executable_compression)!<br/>
+A voice in the back of your head has a suggestion: The executable might be [packed](https://en.wikipedia.org/wiki/Executable_compression)!<br/>
 But why would someone want to shave a few MB off of an executable when it downloads a few dozen more every single time it starts?
 Might it be that they wanted to hide something?
 But let us not rush into conclusions which will present themselves in due time on their own accord.